mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-campaign.md

 >[!ENDSHADEBOX]

-Before creating the IP warmup plan itself in [!DNL Journey Optimizer], you first need to create one or more campaigns with the dedicated option enabled so that they can be used in an IP warmup plan.
+Before creating the IP warmup plan itself in [!DNL Journey Optimizer], you first need to create one or more campaigns specifically designed for use in an IP warmup plan<!--through a dedicated option-->.

 To create an IP warmup campaign, follow the steps below.